Renée Beaulieu

-Renée Beaulieu is a Canadian film director and screenwriter from Quebec, whose debut feature film Adrien (Le Garagiste) was released in 2015.
+Renée Beaulieu is a Canadian film director and screenwriter from Quebec.

+Renée Beaulieu graduated in 1999 from the long program in screenwriting at L’Inis, where she also later worked as a trainer.
+She holds a Ph.D. in film studies and teaches screenwriting, directing, and film production at the Université de Montréal as well as at L’Inis.

+She has been actively involved in the artistic community for many years in various capacities, including as an advisor, jury member, speaker, and master class instructor.

+As a filmmaker, she wrote, directed, edited, and produced Le Garagiste (2015), Les salopes ou le sucre naturel de la peau (2018), and Inès (2022).
+In the fall of 2023, she wrote, directed, and edited Habiter la maison.
+These films, along with Le Ring, which she wrote in 2007, have been selected for numerous international festivals and have received several awards.

+She is currently developing several projects, including Elles sèment (Lowik Productions), Debout (Caramel Films), Le chant des couleuvres (ACPAV), and Le rôle d’une vie (PDM).

-Originally from Trois-Pistoles, Quebec, Beaulieu worked as a pharmacist until deciding to leave her job and return to film school.
-She is now a professor of film studies at the Université de Montréal.
+Born and raised in Trois-Pistoles, Quebec, Beaulieu worked as a pharmacist until deciding to leave her job and return to film school.

 Her first screenplay, Le ring, was directed by Anaïs Barbeau-Lavalette in 2007.
 She also later wrote and directed the short films Qui, Coupable and Le Vide before making Le Garagiste, whose central theme of a man coming to terms with his mortality while suffering from kidney disease was inspired by one of her final clients as a pharmacist.

 Beaulieu was also the editor of Le Garagiste.
 At the 4th Canadian Screen Awards in 2016, she was a nominee for Best Editing.